costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 reconcile the property implications of free software with the capitalist culture in which most of it is produced.
 Open source, they argue, will increases the value of your property.
-As Mako Hill notes in his essay “[When Free Software Isn’t Better][0]”, the Open Source Initiative’s mission statement focuses on the higher quality and lower cost of open source software.
+As Mako Hill notes in his essay *When Free Software Isn’t Better*,[^2] the Open Source Initiative’s mission statement focuses on the higher quality and lower cost of open source software.
 But, he continues, free/open source software is sometimes of lower quality and lower value to individuals and businesses.
-The reconciliation of free software and capitalist culture, always fragile, falls apart.</p>
+The reconciliation of free software and capitalist culture, always fragile, falls apart.

 <p>But the open source approach is not the only way to come at “free as
 in beer”.
 The private capital of businesses using open source isn’t